What is dyslexia?

 - Learn about dyslexia.

-- Teach to your child's areas of strength.
+- Recognize and teach to your child's areas of strength.

-For example, if your child understands more when listening, let him or her learn new information by listening to an audiobook or watching a DVD.
+For example, if your child understands more when listening, let your child learn new information by listening to an audiobook.
 If you can, follow up with the same story in written form.

 - Teach your child to keep trying.

-There may be some things your child will always struggle with.
-Help your child understand that this doesn't mean that he or she is a failure.
+There may be things your child will struggle with.
+Help your child understand that struggles can lead to success.

 Helping your child develop reading skills